 What is Kanban?

 Kanban is a technique for managing and even optimizing workflows.
 It provides you the opportunity to visualize procedures on a Kanban Board.
-Your team can optimally use its capacity as the Kanban board restricts the work in progress at every level of the workflow.
+Your team can optimally use its capacity as the Kanban board restricts the work in progress at every workflow level.
 In simple terms, this technique aids you with optimizing your current process with a set of principles.

-Now, with the basic meaning of Scrum and Kanban known, it is better to know what Scrum Board and Kanban boards are.
-In turn, you can compare Kanban Board Vs Scrum Board as per your work atmosphere.
+Now that you know the basic meaning of Scrum and Kanban, it is better to know what Scrum and Kanban boards are.
+In turn, you can compare Kanban Board vs. Scrum Board according to your work atmosphere.

 What is a Scrum Board?

-Scrum board is helpful with the tracking of your work in progress in incremental and short Sprints.
-Before the completion of a Sprint, your goal will be to shift all tasks to the work done column.
+The Scrum board is helpful with tracking of your work in progress in incremental and short Sprints.
+Before completing a Sprint, your goal will be to shift all tasks to the work done column.
 The good thing about this board is that you need not have to follow any set format for setting up this board.
-Your teams get complete liberty in presenting the information that they wish to share in any way they would like to do it.
+Your teams get complete liberty to present the information that they wish to share in any way they would like to.

 When you see a typical Scrum board, you will find that it is classified into vertical columns and horizontal lanes.
-Teams use them to keep an eye on the progress of the work agreed to be completed in a particular Sprint.
+Teams use them to monitor the progress of the work agreed to be completed in a particular Sprint.
 You can see the following columns in a Scrum board commonly:

 What is Kanban Board?